Perception-Guided Image Editing

 when we open our eyes to receive visual signals

-are just occupied only 2 percent o
+are just occupied only 2 percent of the vision field.

 The rest 98 percent of the vision field that we see is just a production of your memory from your brain.
 It was important for implying in the field of image manucripition.